How and Where to Buy Universa (UTNP) – Detailed Guide

 Step 3: Transfer BTC to an Altcoin Exchange

-But we are not done yet, since UTNP is an altcoin we need to transfer our BTC to an exchange that UTNP can be traded, here we will use Bitfinex as our exchange.
-Bitfinex is a popular exchange to trade altcoins and it has a large number of tradable altcoins pairs.
-Use the link below to register your new account.
+But we are not done yet, since UTNP is an altcoin we need to transfer our BTC to an exchange that UTNP can be traded.
+Below is a list of exchanges that offers to trade UTNP in various market pairs, head to their websites and register for an account.

 Last Step: Store UTNP securely in hardware wallets